Meet Jane

 Founder, travel blogger and creative

-- BCom in Information Systems sounds impressive, right?
-But I’ve really used it to climb the corporate ladder.
-Instead, I channel those skills into freelancing projects and managing this blog—basically the only “system” I’ve ever truly mastered.
-If I remember anything from the my degree, developing an Information System is an iterative process, so this blog is a work in progress
+- Education: I hold a Bachelor of Commerce in Information Systems.
+While I haven’t really used it to climb the corporate ladder, I’ve channelled my skills into freelancing and managing this blog—basically the only “system” I’ve ever truly mastered.
+The blog is a work in progress because it has been managed iteratively

-- Super blunt, and this confuses some people; often I come across as rude or arrogant, but I’m just a straight-up kind of girl and really suck at small fake chit-chats
+- Straight Shooter: Known for my bluntness, I might come across as rude or arrogant, but I’m just a straight-up kind of girl who isn’t fond of small talk

-- Zero tolerance for “keeping up with the Joneses” culture.
-Living in the flow of life slowly on my terms and minding my damn business is one of my core values
+- Authenticity Advocate: I have zero tolerance for the “keeping up with the Joneses” culture.
+Living life slowly, on my terms, and minding my own business are core values I uphold

-- I’m a little older than I look (yes, I’m not a Gen Z).
-I’m actually in my 30s, but please don’t ask me about my real age—most people tell me I’m lucky to not look my real age, but the conversation about my age sometimes is a blessing and curse (I get asked to show my ID often in the UK when buying alcohol)
+- Age Enigma: I’m a little older than I look (yes, not a Gen Z).
+I’m in my 30s, but let’s keep the exact number a mystery.
+Fun fact: I often get carded in the UK when buying alcohol

-- Budget girl, so if you’re into budget travel tips (but NOT tips where you’d rather sleep with 20 people in one room to save £20, no judgement here, just love my privacy), real-life stories (both wins and mishaps), and a sprinkle of humour, you’re in the right place.
+- Budget Traveller: If you’re into budget travel tips (but not the kind where you’d share a room with 20 others to save £20; no judgment, I just value my privacy), real-life stories (both wins and mishaps), and a sprinkle of humour, you’re in the right place.
 Let’s explore the world together

 still curious to know more about me?